mlswagat/mlswagat/README.md

 ### Hi there 👋
 - 🏛️ I’m Swagat from Odisha, India
-- 🔭 I am a doctoral research scholar in Indian Institue of Technology Guwahati, India
+- 🔭 I am a doctoral research scholar at Indian Institue of Technology Guwahati, India
 - 🏫 I received my Masters (2012) from the Dept. of Computer Science and Engineering, NIT Allahabad, India
 - 🚀 I am always passonate about new research and technologies that drives my growth